FindMySchool LogoFindMySchool

 Ebchester is a primary school, so the key public data point is Key Stage 2 attainment at the end of Year 6.

-In the most recently published KS2 results 81.67% of pupils met the expected standard in reading, writing and mathematics combined, above the England average of 62%.
-At the higher standard threshold, 11% reached the higher standard in reading, writing and mathematics, compared with an England average of 8%.
+In the latest KS2 dataset, 70% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard threshold, 10% reached the higher standard in reading, writing and mathematics.

 For parents comparing schools locally, the FindMySchool ranking position is one signal of relative attainment.
-Ebchester CofE Primary School is ranked 10,427th in England for primary outcomes (FindMySchool ranking, based on official data), and 8th in the Consett local area.
+Ebchester CofE Primary School is ranked 7,087th of 14,978 in England overall (FindMySchool ranking, based on official data), and 3rd in the Consett local area.

 Two interpretation points matter here.
 First, the core combined figure is reassuringly above England average, so pupils as a cohort are meeting expected benchmarks at a good rate.
 Second, the ranking band attached to the school’s England position places it below England average overall, which is a reminder that small cohorts can swing year-to-year and that looking at a single headline can miss the shape of the results underneath.